 - The head looks proportionally larger.

-Soaring golden eagle versus bald Eagle
+Plumage differences in soaring golden eagle and bald Eagle

 - The wings’ underside shows well-defined white patches that vary in size on each individual.
-The wing patches get smaller as the bird approaches the adult age.
+The wing patches get smaller as the bird approaches adult age.

 - The breast and belly are uniformly dark brown.
 The base of the tail, seen from below, is white with a conspicuous black terminal band.